Lower Trent Conservation

 Office: 714 Murray Street, Trenton, K8V 0N1

-Risk Management Official Responsibilities
+Risk Management Official (RMO)

 The primary responsibility of the RMO is to negotiate and establish Risk Management Plans (RMPs) with persons engaged in or who plan to engage in activity(ies) that have been identified as a significant drinking water threat(s).
 The purpose of these plans is to better manage and protect drinking water sources through implementing measures (i.e. best management practices) that prevent or lessen the drinking water threat.
 In addition, the RMO reviews any new development applications and/or planning or building permits that have been flagged by a municipality.
 This allows the RMO to identify if any proposed activity(ies) is subject to prohibition or requires an RMP.

-Risk Management Inspector Responsibilities
+Risk Management Inspector (RMI)

 The RMI conducts inspections through site visits to ensure compliance with Part IV (Clean Water Act) policies established in the local Source Protection Plan (i.e. prohibition and RMPs).
 During a site visit the RMI can require those engaged in the activity to keep accurate records and display them to the RMI upon request.
 These records can include, manure applications, staff training, waste disposal, etc. The RMI can also collect data through sampling efforts (e.g. soil sampling for contamination).

-Contacting a Risk Management Official (RMO)
+Contacting a Risk Management Official

 When to contact a Risk Management Official